What Exactly Is Hydrolyzed Collagen? We Explain + 4 Benefits

 The one-step beauty routine for youthful skin, healthy hair & strong nails.*

-As Nour Zibdeh, M.S., RDN, CLT, explains: "Collagen is a complex protein made of three chains of amino acids, whereas hydrolyzed collagen is collagen that is broken down into small protein chains, called peptides, that are made of a few amino acids."
+"Collagen is a complex protein made of three chains of amino acids, whereas hydrolyzed collagen is collagen that is broken down into small protein chains, called collagen peptides, that are made of a few amino acids," explains Nour Zibdeh, M.S., RDN, CLT.

-What are the benefits of hydrolyzed collagen peptides?
+What are the benefits of hydrolyzed collagen supplements?

-Studies have suggested that taking collagen peptides internally might help promote skin elasticity and a youthful texture.
-Research also suggests that collagen can help you heal your gut.
-As Vincent Pedre, M.D., medical director of Pedre Integrative Health, told mbg, "For the same reasons collagen helps repair and grow muscle tissue, it serves as an excellent nutrient source for rebuilding the rapidly dividing cells that line the interior of the gut."
+- Gut: Research shows that collagen can help support your gut health.* As gut health specialist Vincent Pedre, M.D. told mbg, "For the same reasons collagen helps repair and grow muscle tissue, it serves as an excellent nutrient source for supporting the rapidly dividing cells that line the interior of the gut."*